plonknimbuzz/WFCM-Whatsapp-Checkout/readme.txt

 2. Log into WordPress admin and activate the 'Loco Translate' plugin through the 'Plugins' menu
 3. Go to *Loco Translate > Home* in the left-hand menu to start translating

-More information on using the plugin is [available here](https://localise.biz/wordpress/plugin).

 = Is my data protected? =

 We don't collect your data or snoop on you.
 Feel free to see the codes.